Slovenia national football team: Results and fixtures

-2023
+2025

 Management

 Since 1991, eight managers have been in charge of the national team.
 Bojan Prašnikar, Srečko Katanec and Matjaž Kek are the only three managers with more than one spell.

-Tomaž Kavčič is the manager with the shortest managerial tenure, having been in charge for only seven matches in 2018 before being sacked.
+Tomaž Kavčič is the manager with the shortest tenure, as he managed only seven games in 2018 before being sacked.
 He was replaced by Igor Benedejčič, who became the first manager to be appointed as a caretaker.